Find Affordable College Courses

 ECU Biochemistry, Biophysics & Molecular Biology Bachelor’s Program

-During the 2020-2021 academic year, 33 biochemistry majors earned their bachelor's degree from ECU.
-Of these graduates, 58% were men and 42% were women.
-The typical biochemistry bachelor's degree program is made up of only 45% men.
-So male students are more repesented at ECU since its program graduates 13% more men than average.
+For the most recent academic year available, 52% of biochemistry bachelor's degrees went to men and 48% went to women.
+The typical biochemistry bachelor's degree program is made up of only 43% men.
+So male students are more repesented at ECU since its program graduates 8% more men than average.

 undefined

-About 52% of those who receive a bachelor's degree in biochemistry at ECU are white.
-This is typical for this degree on the nationwide level.
-Prospective students may be interested in knowing that this school graduates 9% more racial-ethnic minorities in its biochemistry bachelor's program than the national average.*
+About 67% of those who receive a bachelor's degree in biochemistry at ECU are white.
+This is above average for this degree on the nationwide level.

 The following table and chart show the race/ethnicity for students who recently graduated from East Carolina University with a bachelor's in biochemistry.